kids-first/kf-somatic-workflow/README.md

 ## Running WGS or WXS

-The [combined workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/workflow/kfdrc-somatic-variant-workflow.cwl) is designed to be able to process either WGS or WXS inputs.
+The [somatic variant workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/workflow/kfdrc-somatic-variant-workflow.cwl) is designed to be able to process either WGS or WXS inputs.
 This functionality comes from usage of the `wgs_or_wxs` input enum.
 Depending on what is provided for this input, the tool will set the appropriate default values and check that the user has provided the correct inputs.
-For example, if the user sets the input to WGS the lancet_padding value will be defaulted to 300; alternatively, if the user sets the input to WXS the lancet_padding value will be defaulted to 0.
-In either case, the user can override the defaults simply by providing their own value for lancet_padding in the inputs.
+For example, if the user sets the input to WGS the `lancet_padding` value will be set to 300; alternatively, if the user sets the input to WXS the `lancet_padding` value will be defaulted to 0.
+In either case, the user can override the defaults simply by providing their own value for `lancet_padding` in the inputs.

-The `wgs_or_wxs` flag also controls which inputs are used for certain steps.
-For example, the bed_interval input for Lancet comes from different sources in the WGS and WXS pipelines.
-In the WGS pipeline separate processing is done ahead of time to generate a new interval file.
-A tool in the workflow will take in the presumptive inputs for WGS and WXS modes.
-If the mode is WGS, then the pipeline will pass on the file provided as the wgs_input and vice versa.
-If the wgs_input is missing and the mode is WGS, then the pipeline will fail.
+The `wgs_or_wxs` flag also plays an integral role in the use of intervals throughout the pipeline.

+### Calling Intervals, in short

+In order to perform variant calling, the user must provide some of these intervals:
+- `calling_regions`: genomic regions over which the SNV and SV callers will be run
+- `blacklist_regions`: genomic regions to remove from the SNV and SV calling regions
+- `coding_sequence_regions`: genomic regions covering the coding sequence regions of the genome to which the input BAM/CRAM/SAM was aligned
+- `cnv_calling_regions`: genomic regions over which the CNV callers will be run
+- `cnv_blacklist_regions`: genomic regions to remove from the CNV calling regions
+- `chr_len`: A list of chromosomes and their lengths

+The calling and blacklist files above are used as pairs.
+The blacklist regions first removed from the calling regions and the resulting regions are what are passed to callers.
+SNV and SV callers receive the regions that are `calling_regions` with `blacklist_regions` removed.
+CNV callers receive the regions that are `cnv_calling_regions` with `cnv_blacklist_regions` removed.

+In general, what is expected of the user to provide for these intervals is:
-### WGS Run Fields
+- WGS

-There are two WGS fields `wgs_calling_interval_list` and `lancet_calling_interval_bed`.
-If these are not provided in a WGS run, the pipeline will fail.
+   - `calling_regions`: Whole genome calling regions (for GATK these are the regions of the FASTA on `chr1-22,X,Y` where there is no span of more than 200 Ns; for completeness we add `chrM`)
+   - `blacklist_regions`: Regions that the user is confident are of no interest to SNV and SV calling, if any.
+Telomeres, centromeres, high signal regions, repetitive regions, etc.
+   - `coding_sequence_regions`: Regions of the genome that GENCODE defines as CDS; can be determined from [their GTF](https://www.gencodegenes.org/human/)
+   - `cnv_calling_regions`: Whole genome calling regions (for GATK these are the regions of the FASTA on `chr1-22,X,Y` where there is no span of more than 200 Ns)
+   - `cnv_blacklist_regions`: Regions that the user is confident are of no interest to CNV calling, if any.
+Telomeres, centromeres, high signal regions, repetitive regions, etc.
+   - `chr_len`: Chromosome names and lengths for `chr1-22,X,Y`

-### WXS Run Fields
+- WXS

-There are two WXS fields `padded_capture_regions` and `unpadded_capture_regions`.
-If these are not provided in a WXS run, the pipeline will fail.
+   - `calling_regions`: Unpadded capture regions for the WXS experiment
+   - `blacklist_regions`: Regions of the capture region that the user is confident are of no interest to SNV and SV calling, if any
+   - `coding_sequence_regions`: This input is not used in WXS runs.
+Providing it does nothing
+   - `cnv_calling_regions`: Unpadded capture regions for the WXS experiment
+   - `cnv_blacklist_regions` Regions of the capture region that the user is confident are of no interest to CNV calling, if any
+   - `chr_len`: Chromosome names and lengths for all chromosomes found in the capture regions

+The coding sequence regions are only relevant for calling WGS data using Lancet.
+Presenting Lancet with intervals spanning the whole genome will lead to extreme runtime and cost.
+By starting from an limited calling region and supplementing with calls from Mutect2 and/or Strelka2, Lancet is able to run on the scale of hours rather than days.

+The `chr_len` file is only relevant for calling with ControlFreeC.
+ControlFreeC is unique in that its calling regions can only be limited at the chromosome level.
+This file can be a cut down FAI with only the chromosomes that are in your experiment and you wish to call.

+There's a lot more to talk about with intervals, how they are prepared, and some finer details.
+If you are interested, see our [interval preparation walkthrough](./docs/interval_preparation_walkthrough.md).

 #### SNV Callers